Choir of King's College London: Membership of the choir

-The choir normally consists of between 25 and 30 singers, most of whom are undergraduate students reading Music.
+The choir normally consists of between 25 and 30 singers, most of whom are undergraduate students reading Music at King's College London.

 A choral scholar also serves as the choir's librarian who works alongside the choir administrator.

 Organ scholar

 The organ is played by the organ scholar who is typically also an undergraduate student.
 If the director of music is not present for any reason, an organ scholar takes responsibility for conducting the choir.

-The current organ scholar is Mitchell Farquarson.
+The organ scholar for the 2022/23 academic year is Charles Maxtone-Smith.

 Services

-The choir usually sings in the King's College London Chapel twice a week:
+In term time, the choir usually sings in the Chapel of King's College London twice a week, providing music for the College's main acts of corporate worship: